bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 **Event description:**  Publishes Xethru breath sensor information and data.

 **Event data:**

-Sampath, are there any descriptions you want to add to this list?

 1. **devicetype** - “Xethru”
 2. **locationID** - UID corresponding to each bathroom and must batch with the row entry on the backend locations table.
 Current locationID entries look thus “REACH_1”, “REACH_3”, “EastsideWorks”.